davidrihtarsic/davidrihtarsic.github.io/Robotika_Zacetna/Skripta/010_Intro.md

 > It is not defined by the definition... but we have to describe it.

-## INTERNATIONAL ORGANIZATION FOR STANDARDIZATION - ISO
+## International Organization for Standardization - ISO

 - Standards are not excluding each other...
 - `ISO 2806` - defining the CNC machines